Skip to main content

 containers — and confirm the skeleton before populating it with content.

-Before connecting these, Claude Code’s output showed predictable AI biases: inconsistent design patterns, heavy emoji usage, an inexplicable affinity for gold tones.
-After connecting HeroUI v3 via MCP and pairing it with both context files, the output quality changed dramatically.
-Prototypes were visually consistent, neutrally styled, and structurally sound.
+Before these inputs were connected, Claude Code’s output showed the predictable biases of raw AI generation: inconsistent design patterns, heavy emoji use, an inexplicable affinity for gold tones.
+With HeroUI v3 connected via MCP and both context files in place, prototypes came out visually consistent, neutrally styled, and structurally sound.

 Phase 4